vjindu/P05VehicleDetection/README.md

                ]
 ```

+same parameters for training(mentioned in the above section) are used also for classification.

+It was observed that LUV and RGB color spaces performed well in my case.
+LUV color space was a little better than RGB.

 The overlapping of images were set to 0.5 and 0.5 in both x and y directions.
 Increasing the overlap limit would make more images but would give better values.
 But at the cost of processing time.
-So we chose to remain at these points.
+So we chose to remain at these values.

 An image of all the boxes where  cars are searched can be seen in the figure below.
 ![alt text][allBoxes]